exasol/sagemaker-extension/doc/developer_guide/developer_guide.md

 ```

 Note that, these scripts are regenerated from scratch at each commit,
-thanks to the `regenerate_scripts.py` script executed in the pre-commit script.
+by the help of the `regenerate_scripts.py` script executed in the `pre-commit`
+hook script.

 ## Running the Tests

 ### 1. Lua Tests
-In order to run lua test you can execute the following command in the project:
+In order to run all Lua tests you can execute the following command in the project:
 ```bash
 poetry run poe lua-tests
 ```